 University Grade Descriptors

-Refer to Assessment Essentials: Course Design > learning outcomes – for the university grade descriptors guidance.
+Refer to Assessment Essentials: Course Design > university grade descriptors – for the university grade descriptors guidance and FAQs.

 Refer to Assessment Essentials: Marking and Feedback > Feedback on assessments / methods

 There are various approaches to designing and giving feedback.
 Refer to Assessment Essentials: Marking and Feedback > feedback on assessment – practical advice to assist you in identifying and delivering a range of feedback.

 |departmental assessment boards (DABs) * extensions (RRAA and RESD) * referrals * deferrals * continuing * sub-tasks * in-module retrieval * grade-based assessment|

 Colleges are responsible for ensuring that all reassessment instruments are published to students in a timely and consistent fashion.